NinevaStudios/nineva-docs/docs/ue-plugins/google-play-unreal.md

 # **Cloud Saves (coming soon)**

-For more detailed information on Saved Games API see the [official docs](https://developers.google.com/games/services/android/savedgames)
+For more detailed information on Saved Games API see the [official docs](https://developers.google.com/games/services/android/savedgames) and explore the demo level inside the plugin `Content` folder.

 The term 'snapshot' here is used to represent the saved game.